DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 ### Props
 - The tapestries that two tips could be a little longer.
 There isn't enough negative space between the logo
+- For the tall stack of paper, stronger horizontal lines on the texture would help out a lot.

 ### Gameplay Mechanics
 - Mana should reset to full / empty after leaving a room.